davidthewatson/davidthewatson.github.io/src/about/index.md

 ###### <a name="music"></a>Music
 <img class="icon-headshot" src="/images/tama.jpg" alt="Drums" title="Drums"></img>

-For me, drums made jazz approachable until my mind, body, and soul coalesced.
+For me, drums made jazz approachable until my mind, body, and soul caught up.
 I'm still learning.

-Classics have their place, but live trio fusion is where I find peace.
+Live, acoustic, trio fusion is where I find peace.
+Some would call it *third stream* which is an old term.
+The fusion here is really a fusion or hybrid of orchestrational elements from classical, combined with improvisational elements of jazz,  where what you get is the more flexible warmth of the same elements that informed classical for hundreds of years.

 I planned to be a classical musician, but I gave up my music scholarship when I dropped out of music school to study computer science instead.
-My parents said a good corporate job would pay the rent until I realized that my gig money paid the mortgage.
+My parents said a *The Corporation* would pay the rent until I realized that my gig money paid the mortgage.
 I spent years gigging so my time learning music was well-spent.

 The [beauty of jazz](https://thebaffler.com/salvos/jazz-is-freedom-grimstad) as an art form is that it depends on the artist, the listener, and the artist-listener.
 Jazz is the greatest triumph of listening as art.
 Take a bassist like Ron Carter, a drummer like Bryan Blade, a guitarist like Pat Metheny, and a pianist like Marcin Wasilewski, then listen carefully to their transcendent sound.